wpilibsuite/allwpilib/tunable/doc/cpp.md

 }
 ```

-For composite objects that are not built into WPILib, implement `wpi::ComplexTunable` and make member values `wpi::Tunable<T>` or publish non-tunable members with `table.Publish("name", this, &Class::member)`.
+For composite objects that are not built into WPILib, implement `wpi::tunable::ComplexTunable` and make member values `wpi::tunable::Tunable<T>` or publish non-tunable members with `table.Publish("name", this, &Class::member)`.
 Expect template-based diagnostics for unsupported custom types; provide `CustomTunable<T>` or serialization traits where needed.